 So I went into my study and began to polish them.
 One by one.
 The bowl, the piano, the granite.
 How many times have I sat at that very bench and casually glanced into that bowl?
-Thousands.
+Thousands of times.
 Song after song.

 Tune after tune.
 Lesson after lesson.
-Tear after tear.
+Year after year.